prysmaticlabs/prysm/README.md

 bazel test //...
 ```

-To run our linter, make sure you have [gometalinter](https://github.com/alecthomas/gometalinter) installed and then run
+To run our linter, make sure you have [gometalinter](https://github.com/alecthomas/gometalinter) installed and then run:

 ```
 gometalinter ./...